oasis-tcs/openc2-jadn/jadn-v2.0.md

 * Two Array, ArrayOf or Record instances that differ only in the number of trailing nulls MUST compare as equal.
 * An Array, Map or Record type MUST have no more than one `key` field.
 The key field MAY be a compound type.
 * The FieldType of a field with the `link` option MUST equal the FieldType of the `key` field of the referenced type.
+* Values referenced by the `link` option MUST be instances of the referenced type.

 ### 4.2.3 Union Types